LD250/jenkins-cli-python/README.md

 # Tests

-To perfom flake8 checks and run tests similar to Travis
+To perform flake8 checks and run tests similar to Travis, do the following

 ```bash
 pip install -r requirements.txt